alwaysai/posture-corrector/README.md

 # Posture Corrector with Pose Estimation Example App
-This app uses pose estimation to help users correct their posture by alerting them with a custom audio file when they are slouching, leaning, or tilting their head down.
+This app uses pose estimation to help users correct their posture by alerting them with a sound when they are slouching, leaning, or tilting their head down, as well as a printed message with specific suggestions for correcting posture.
 A **scale** variable is used to adjust the keypoints measurements for different individuals, accounting for greater or smaller natural distances between keypoints used to detect poor posture.
 ![image](slump_comparison.png)